CBI files Rs 230-crore bank fraud case against real estate developer Amrapali Leisure Valley | Business

 ''The modus operandi followed by the accused person(s) actively portrays criminal conspiracy hatched between the accused person(s) with mala fide intention to cheat, defraud, deceive and cause wrongful loss to the banks and the accused persons have committed cheating, criminal breach of trust,'' the bank has alleged in the complaint.

-Besides Sharma, the CBI has also named other directors Shiv Priya and Suvash Chandra Kumar, erstwhile director Pankaj Mehta, Atul Mittal and Ashish Jain -- both directors in Chintapurni Estate Pvt Limited (Corporate Guarantor) and Gagandeep Singh, authorized signatory in Chintapurni Estate, they said.
+Besides Sharma, the CBI has also named other directors Shiv Priya and Suvash Chandra Kumar, former director Pankaj Mehta, Atul Mittal, and Ashish Jain -- both directors in Chintapurni Estate Pvt Limited (Corporate Guarantor) and Gagandeep Singh, authorized signatory in Chintapurni Estate, they said.

 The CBI has filed the FIR under sections 120-B (criminal conspiracy) and 420 (cheating) of the Indian Penal Code and provisions of the Prevention of Corruption Act.